 By now, I am also realizing the significant advantage of nighttime riding.
 I can only imagine how much time I would be losing if I were travelling around these cities during the day.
 I much prefer the desolated ghost-town nature of deserted streets.
 Watching out for distracted or otherwise dangerous drivers is so much easier when they are so few of them around.

 In 2004-2006, I lived in the Raleigh area, so hitting Durham meant finally seeing some familiar places.
 Some new roads, but still familiar.
-I new where the PNC Arena was, and knew how to get in and out of the area with ease.
+I knew where the PNC Arena was and I knew how to get in and out of the area with ease.
 I did take a short hydration and snack break, as I double checked the next couple of locations.
-There’s a lot riding on this combo, and the last thing I wanted to do was miss a bonus, or get one out of order.
+There’s a lot riding on this combo, and the last thing I wanted to do was miss a bonus – or get one out of order!

 Because of the combo bonus from the long straight, I passed on the Opie and Andy statue (something I wanted to see) which was probably just as well, since it would have been a small hike from where I could have parked the bike.